biaginidavide/AcousticEmissionAnalysis/readme.txt

 Acoustic emission analysis:

-This python tool allows to perform different types of analysis of acoustic signals.
+This Python tool allows to perform different types of analysis of acoustic signals.
-It is intended to analyze signals collected using Vallen system http://www.vallen.de/ It can be used in combination with the dataset: see the reference paper at:
+It is intended to analyze signals collected using Vallen system http://www.vallen.de/ It can be used in combination with the dataset: https://research.tudelft.nl/en/datasets/acoustic-emission-monitoring-in-cfrp-compression-tests see the reference paper at: https://journals.sagepub.com/doi/full/10.1177/00219983231163853

 All scripts make use of vallene ae tool to open and extract acoustic data (see more details at https://pypi.org/project/vallenae/)
 Before running the scripts, store the folder 'valleneae' in local Python libraries